Javac-g/Functional-Interfaces.-Lambda/README.md

 Task 4

-Suppose, we have the Person class with fields name and goShopping.
+Suppose we have the Person class with fields name and goShopping.

-The goShopping field defines if Person will do shopping based on product name and discount that come as parameters.
+The goShopping field determines whether a Person will shop based on the product name and the discount provided as a parameter.
 You should define the next default behavior for goShopping:

 return true if product name = "product1"  and discount > 10, otherwise return false.

-Define the type for goShopping field and name it DecisionMethod and define a method decide in it.
+Define the type for the goShopping field and name it DecisionMethod, and define a method within it to make a decision.

-Also, we have the class Shop with method sale().
-This method informs users about a discount product and a percentage of discount by using their goShopping values (which are stored in clients field).
+Also, we have the class Shop with the method sale().
+This method informs users about a discount product and a percentage discount by using their goShopping values (which are stored in the client's field).
 The method should return the count of users that will go shopping.

 Task 5

-Implement a static method getPredicateFromSet(...) in MyUtils class.
+Implement a static method getPredicateFromSet(...) in the MyUtils class.

-The getPredicateFromSet method should take a Set of predicates working with integers as a parameter and return a predicate with the functionality of all predicates in the set invoked and connected by logical AND.
+The getPredicateFromSet method should take a Set of predicates working with integers as a parameter and return a predicate that combines the functionality of all predicates in the set, invoked and connected by logical AND.

 Task 6

-Implement a static method findMaxByCondition(...) of MyUtils class that takes List of integers as a first parameter and predicate as a second and returns the max value from the list that satisfies the condition of the predicate.
+Implement a static method findMaxByCondition(...) of the MyUtils class that takes a List of integers as a first parameter and a predicate as a second, and returns the max value from the list that satisfies the condition of the predicate.

-Also, implement getFilterdValue(...) method of User class.
-The getFilteredValue(...) method should be able to take MyUtils.findMaxByCondition(...) as a first parameter and Predicate as a second.
-This method should return an integer value, evaluated from User's field values using the first and second parameters of getFilterdValue(...) method.
+Also, implement the getFilteredValue (...) method of the User class.
+The getFilteredValue(...) method should be able to take MyUtils.findMaxByCondition(...) as a first parameter and a Predicate as a second.
+This method should return an integer value, evaluated from the User's field values using the first and second parameters of the getFilteredValue (...) method.

-One more method that needs to be implemented in User class is getMaxValueByCondition(...).
+One more method that needs to be implemented in the User class is getMaxValueByCondition(...).
 This method has one Predicate parameter.
-The implementation should call getFilterdValue(...) method with MyUtils.findMaxByCondition(...) as a first parameter and passed along Predicate as a second.
+The implementation should call the getFilteredValue(...) method with MyUtils.findMaxByCondition(...) as the first parameter and pass the Predicate as the second.